-Throughout my exploration of capitalism’s deeper sources, I have stumbled upon the writings of Max Weber; a profoundly influential sociologist who strived to understand the radical economic and social transformations of his time.
+Throughout my exploration of capitalism’s origins, I discovered the writings of Max Weber; a profoundly influential sociologist who sought to understand the radical economic and social transformations of his time.
 Specifically, I was introduced to Weber by reading his famous 1905 work The Protestant Work Ethic and the Spirit of Capitalism; a short read (roughly 250 pages) which packs an extensive amount of insight into the idealistic sources of capitalism as well as the role which religion and rationalization played in the development of Western society.

 In The Protestant Work Ethic and the Spirit of Capitalism, Weber makes an idealistic critique of Marx’s materialist view of capitalism’s origins by proposing that, instead of economic values shaping one’s superstructure (which encompasses religious institutions), it is the spiritual values themselves, specifically those which arose from the Protestant Reformation, which led to the social conditions necessary for modern industrial capitalism to develop.
 Weber concluded that modern industrial capitalism was not primarily enabled by advancements in technology, but rather by a shift in popular religious ideas which translated to capitalistic economic and political practices.
 Specifically, he accredited the functioning of Western capitalism to Calvinistic Protestantism, which, he claims, had evolved since the Reformation to embrace practical, capitalistic values – ultimately influencing a rapid cultural shift in popular perception of capitalism.